Leonard Willis: Professional career

-Willis was drafted by the Minnesota Vikings with the 118th pick in the 4th round of the 1976 NFL draft.
+Willis was drafted by the Minnesota Vikings with the 118th overall pick in the fourth round of the 1976 NFL draft.
 Willis played in all 14 regular season games for the Vikings in 1976, primarily as a kick returner.
 He returned 24 kickoffs for 552 yards, a 23.0 yard average.
 He also returned 30 punts for 207 yards, a 6.9 yard average.
 He also played in all 3 playoff games for the Vikings, as the Vikings won the NFC Championship, primarily returning punts and kickoffs.
 In Super Bowl XI against the Oakland Raiders Willis returned 3 kickoffs for 57 yards (a 19.0 yard average) and 3 punts for 14 yards (a 4.7 yard average).

 In 1977 Willis played for both the New Orleans Saints and the Buffalo Bills, again primarily as a kick returner.
 In 1978, playing for Buffalo, he only played in 4 games and returned just 1 kickoff.
 But he also had his only 2 professional receptions that year, gaining 41 yards for a 20.5 yard average on those receptions.
 He finished his career with Buffalo in 1979, playing 7 games and returning 4 kickoffs for 92 yards that season.